vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/search.md

 ## plugins.docsearch

-Options which will be passed to `@vuepress/plugin-docsearch`, for details, see [DocSearch plugin documentation][docsearch].
+Options which will be passed to `@vuepress/plugin-docsearch`.
+For details, see [DocSearch plugin documentation][docsearch].

 ## plugins.slimsearch